Online Research Management System

 Asthma UK uses an online application and grants management system, CC Grant Tracker, which must be used to apply for funding.

 Research is critical to beating asthma long-term and we are leading the way in funding and supporting research into the causes, prevention, management and treatment of asthma through our research grants.

 Asthma UK is currently funding research in line with our pioneering 2011-16 Research Strategy and funds research through the following types of awards.

 The aim of these awards is to identify and invest in a new generation of asthma superstar scientists.
-Clinical Fellowships are available for up to £250,000 for 3-5 years and Basic Fellowships for up to £225,000 for up to three years.
+Clinical Fellowships are available for up to £250,000 and Basic Fellowships for up to £225,000, both for up to five years.